Posted on

 Back claims & decisions with data

-Analytics can provide relevant data points to back your decisions.
+You can avoid this by leveraging analytics, which can provide relevant data points to support your decisions.

 Process actionable insights